Voice

 Image by MICAH NITE

-Equal to her passion for performing, Amanda carries an undeniable enthusiasm and integrity into her work as a Voice Teacher and Clinician.
-She was recognized for her accomplishments in the field in 2016 by the National Association of Teachers of Singing, and was awarded the 'Joan Frey Boytim Award for Independent Teachers.'
-Amanda has been invited as a guest clinician with various schools and ensembles in New England and in the Chicago area, including the Handel and Haydn Society’s Chorus of Tenors and Basses, and Chorus Angelicus.
-Previously, she was Adjunct Faculty at Connecticut College, was on the Voice Faculty at the Loomis Chaffee Boarding School in CT and has created Audition Prep Workshops for high school students seeking to continue their musical studies at the collegiate level.
+Equal to her passion for performing, Amanda brings enthusiasm, integrity, and clear communication to her work as a voice teacher and clinician.
+In 2016, she received the National Association of Teachers of Singing’s Joan Frey Boytim Award for Independent Teachers.
+She has served as a guest clinician for schools and ensembles throughout New England and Chicago, including the Handel and Haydn Society’s Chorus of Tenors and Basses and Chorus Angelicus, and previously taught as Adjunct Faculty at Connecticut College and on the Voice Faculty at the Loomis Chaffee School.
+She has also created audition-preparation workshops for high school singers pursuing collegiate study.